What You Can Do While You Wait For Your Assessment

 Getting the Result

 After the assessment, you'll receive a comprehensive report, either in person or via post.
+This report will detail if an autism diagnosis is applicable, areas where you or your child might need support and personal strengths that were noted during the assessment.

 What to Do If You Disagree With the Assessment

-If you find that the report doesn't resonate with your experiences or understanding, you have a few options :
+If you find that the report doesn't resonate with your experiences or understanding, you have a few options:

-Seek a Second Opinion If you disagree, a second assessment team can be consulted.
+- Seek a Second Opinion: If you disagree, a second assessment team can be consulted.

-Private Assessment You have the option to go outside of the NHS for a privately funded assessment.
+- Private Assessment: You have the option to go outside of the NHS for a privately funded assessment.

 Bear in mind that a second opinion might yield similar results.
 Diagnosis is an in-depth, nuanced process, but it's essential to ensure that it resonates with your lived experience.